Harry Potter and the Half-Blood Prince (film): Accolades

 The film was nominated for BAFTA Awards in Production Design and Visual Effects, and was in the longlists for five other categories, including Best Supporting Actor for Alan Rickman.
-Bruno Delbonnel was nominated for the Academy Award for Best Cinematography at the 82nd Academy Awards.
+Bruno Delbonnel was nominated for Best Cinematography at the 82nd Academy Awards.
 The film was also one of the final seven contenders for Best Visual Effects.
 Half-Blood Prince is the only film in the series to be nominated for the Best Cinematography accolade at the Academy Awards.